 Pamela feels public scrutiny for the sex tape while Rand has to pay back the loan shark.

-This recap of the Hulu series Pam & Tommy episode 7, “Destroyer of Worlds,” contains spoilers.
+This recap of the Hulu series Pam & Tommy Season 1 Episode 7, “Destroyer of Worlds,” contains spoilers.

 Despite one holding a position of power and the other a down-on-his-luck schmuck, there’s little difference in the judge that oversaw Pamela & Tommy’s lawsuit and Rand.
 Both see her as a nude model, a sex worker, and therefore the tape’s release is not a violation of privacy but an extension of her career.
 This would not be ok if she wasn’t “a s**t,” to use Pamela’s words.